Gangs in New Zealand: Gang patches

 Some political leaders including the-then Māori Party co-leader Pita Sharples have called for gang patches to be made illegal.
 In 2009 the Wanganui District Council voted to ban gang patches, but it was overturned following a judicial review instigated by the Hells Angels.
 The council tried again in 2011, this time restricting the ban to just the central business district, malls and parks.
 A law banning gang patches from government and public buildings was introduced in 2012 by National Party Member of Parliament (MP) Todd McClay.
 Police welcomed the law, but critics such as Mana Movement MP Hone Harawira claimed it was racist against Māori.
 It was passed as the Prohibition of Gang Insignia in Government Premises Act 2013, and has been in force since August 2013.

+In February 2024, the Sixth National Government of New Zealand comprising the National Party, ACT Party and New Zealand First announced plans to introduce legislation banning gang patches in public.
+On 19 September 2024, the Government passed the Gangs Act 2024, which banned gang patches.
+While National, ACT and NZ First supported the bill, it was opposed by the Labour, Green, and Māori parties.

 Incarceration rates

 Gang members account for a rapidly increasing proportion of incarcerations in New Zealand.
 A New Zealand Ministry of Justice study showed that in 1991 just under 80% of prison inmates had no gang history, and just over 90% had no current gang membership.
 Of the prison population, 4% were members of the Mongrel Mob and 4.3% former members, while 3.6% were current and 3.2% former members of Black Power.
 No other gang had more than one percent of the prison population.
 A similar study in 2003 showed that 11.3% of prison inmates were gang members.
 Of these, 35% were Mongrel Mob and 33% Black Power, with no other individual gang having more than 5% of the imprisoned gang population.
 As of April 2013, gang members and affiliates account for over 30% of inmates, with over 10% of New Zealand prisoners being Mongrel Mob members.